Flake, Corker can't break the GOP fever

 "The traditional Republican Party has to decide if they are going to acquiesce to that or rebel against it.
 Right now the majority of the base seems to be in favor of acquiescing.
 There are very few willing to revolt right now."

-The White House all but said good riddance to the two senators, pointing out that their voters had left them behind.
+The President and his White House all but said good riddance to the two senators, pointing out that their voters had left them behind.

+"The reason Flake and Corker dropped out of the Senate race is very simple, they had zero chance of being elected.
+Now act so hurt & wounded!"
+Trump tweeted Wednesday morning.
+White House press secretary Sarah Sanders pointed out Tuesday the levels of support for the two senators back home versus their backing of Trump in their respective states.

 'Just a group of three'